Harry Styles Zinged Zayn On SNL, Showing There May Be Some One Direction Bad Blood

 Styles hasn’t really chimed in on the matter, typically keeping things diplomatic in public.
 In a 2017 interview with Rolling Stone, Styles addressed Malik’s departure — and some shady comments from Malik about One Direction — by saying that “it’s a shame he felt that way” and wishing him luck in his future endeavors.
 Several months later, Malik said that he didn’t expect to have a relationship with Styles after they went their separate ways, noting that the two weren’t even close back when they were in the band together, according to a Q&A with Us Weekly.

-Styles’ shady Zayn joke left some room for interpretation, sure, and who knows if the “Lights Up” singer will have more to add on the record — but either way, fans have to wonder if it’s not all water under the boy band bridge, after all.
+Styles’ shady joke left some room for interpretation, sure, and who knows if the “Lights Up” singer will have more to add on the record — but either way, fans have to wonder if it’s not all water under the boy band bridge, after all.

 Advertisement